mariajosematar/mariajosematar/readme.md

 - 🌱 I’m currently learning about Node.js and Sustainable Energy :sparkles:
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2022 Goals: Learn more about Node.js
-- ⚡ Fun fact: I love to draw and play guitar
+- ⚡ Fun fact: I love to draw and play the guitar